Register for Holt Adoptee Camp! Sign Up →

 1999

-Nanchang Baby Care Unit opens in China
+Nanchang baby care unit opens in China

-Holt helped the Nanchang orphanage open a special baby care unit to improve the feeding and care of premature babies and babies with special needs — reducing the overall mortality rate of children entering the orphanage.
+Holt helps the Nanchang orphanage open a special baby care unit to improve the feeding and care of premature babies and babies with special needs — reducing the overall mortality rate of children entering the orphanage.

 2000s